mickeymind/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

       assert.isAtLeast(
         test.assertions.length,
         1,
-        'At least one assertion per test'
+        'At least one assertion per test.
+Assert.throws() does not count' );
-      );
     });
   } catch (err) {